evilcomputer12/osdp-acess-controller-poc-public/docs/DB2_PROJECT_REPORT.md

 ## 1.1 Background and Personal Motivation

-The idea for this project came directly from practical engineering work.
-I work as a firmware engineer on access-control readers, and I needed a flexible controller-side tool that could help me test readers during development.
-Instead of treating the Databases II project as something separate from that work, I used it as an opportunity to build something practical while also approaching it as a database design problem.
+This project came right out of what I do day to day.
+As a firmware engineer, I needed a real tool for testing access-control readers, not a sterile software mockup.
+Instead of separating the course project from actual engineering work, I used it to build something practical while learning more about MongoDB and NoSQL data modeling at the same time.

-At the same time, I was learning MongoDB and NoSQL data modeling.
-That made the project a useful setting for studying MongoDB through a controller platform instead of through a small isolated example.
-The project therefore became a combination of several parallel efforts:
+It turned into a multi-track effort that included:

 1. building the physical prototype on a breadboard and inside an enclosure,
 2. wiring and debugging the electronics,